Pr0t0ns/Onlyfans-Reverse/README.md

 ## NOTE ##
-If you're lookinh for a custom Recaptcha V2 Enterprise Solver (no limits) you can contact me.
+If you're looking for a custom Recaptcha V2 Enterprise Solver (no limits) you can contact me.
 Information is listed above (looking for serious inquires only).